 If you are the victim or the alleged perpetrator of domestic violence it is important to know what the laws are surrounding the North Carolina Domestic Violence laws.
 Further, it is important to understand how a domestic violence action may ultimately affect your custody, visitation, alimony or other such rights as the divorce and separation progresses.

 If you are currently involved in divorce or foresee one, it is important that you know the law that are there protect your rights and your children.
 Please contact our office today for legal help in your separation, divorce or child custody matters.
-Williams Law Group, PC will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
+Williams Family Law will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
 We can be reached at (919) 773-1440 or via email.